jleeuwes/komputiloj/secrets-management.md

 ## Passwords and other secrets

-Passwords, tokens, etcetera are encrypted using `wachtwoord`, which encrypts secrets with my GPG key and optionally with the GPG key of some system user that needs access to it.
-Such system GPG keys can in turn also be encrypted using the `wachtwoord` program in this repository.
+Passwords, tokens, etcetera are encrypted using `wachtwoord`, which encrypts secrets with my age key.

+Regarding secrets that need to be used my some unattended system process: we could encrypt those with a system-specific key.
+We would need to think about managing such keys.

-The encrypted secrets are stored in the datumoj repository if they are for personal use, or in the komputiloj repository if they must be available for unattended use by some device configured in komputiloj.
+The encrypted secrets are stored in the datumoj repository if they are for personal use, or _(maybe, not yet done)_ in the komputiloj repository if they must be available for unattended use by some device configured in komputiloj.

 Komputiloj being public and datumoj being duplicated/synchronizated between